Updated November 25, 2015

 - All permitted vehicles must be parked in front of the resident's home.

-- Handicap placards or DP license plates do not preclude the requirement to obtain either a semiannual or temporary parking permit.
-Exceptions may be made on a case-by-case basis at the discretion of the Director of Community & Safety Services.
+- Handicap placards or DP license plates do not preclude the requirement to obtain either an annual or temporary parking permit.

 - False information on a parking permit application will result in immediate revocation of a parking permit.